 - Air Fryer Chicken Nuggets

-- 3/4 cup barbecue sauce, divided (more if desired for garnish)
+- ¾ cup barbecue sauce, divided (more, if desired for serving)

-- 1/4 cup thinly sliced green onion (more as garnish if desired)
+- ¼ cup thinly sliced green onion (more, if desired for serving)

 - 1 teaspoon dried oregano

 - 1 egg white

 - Preheat the oven to 350°F. Spray a muffin tin (12 wells) generously with cooking spray.